 PAH is a rare but serious condition characterized by high blood pressure in the arteries of the lungs, leading to strain on the heart.
 PAH significantly impacts the quality of life and survival of those affected.
 PAH affects all age groups, but its prevalence is higher in individuals over 65 years old due to the increased incidence of cardiac and pulmonary conditions in this age group.
-Globally, the number of patients affected by PAH reached 367.2 thousand in 2023, and is expected to reach 403.7 thousand in 2033.
-In China, these figures reached approximately 85.3 thousand in 2023, and is expected to increase to 97.9 thousand in 2033, driven primarily by aging population.
+Globally, the number of patients affected by PAH reached 370.8 thousand in 2024, and is expected to reach 404.1 thousand in 2033.
+In China, these figures reached approximately 86.6 thousand in 2024, and is expected to increase to 99.9 thousand in 2033, driven primarily by aging population.

-Currently, there is no cure for PAH, and treatments focus on managing symptoms and improving outcomes through vasodilators, prostacyclin analogs, and combination therapies.
+Currently, there is no cure for PAH, and treatments focus on managing symptoms and improving outcomes through a comprehensive approach including the use of vasodilators, prostacyclin analogs, and combination therapies, along with supportive measures such as supervised exercise and psychosocial support.
 Significant unmet needs in PAH treatments remain due to variable patient responses, side effects, and lack of a cure.
 Inhalation therapy offers promise by delivering medication directly to the lungs, enhancing effectiveness, improving bioavailability, and reducing systemic side effects.
 Innovative inhaled therapies could improve patient outcomes and extend survival, by offering targeted delivery, improved bioavailability, and reduced systemic exposure.
 As of the Latest Practicable Date, there were four approved PAH inhalation drugs globally, one of which was approved in China.
 In addition, there were two PAH inhalation drug candidates under clinical development in China.